RickSeta/Game-Projects/invadersSuper/Readme.md

-Invaders game i made to teste some things
+Invaders game i made to test some things

 Left and right arrows to move and space to shoot.
 Hold space to super charge.